trix-uta/utaproxy-tools/utaproxyreportgenerator/src/main/resources/readme.txt

-USAPROXYREPORTGENERATOR - HTML report generator for UsaProxyFork logs version 0.0.2-SNAPSHOT
+UTAPROXYREPORTGENERATOR - HTML report generator for UTAPROXY logs version 0.0.2-SNAPSHOT
 Copyright (C) 2012 Teemu Pääkkönen - University of Tampere

 DESCRIPTION
-This software creates HTML reports from UsaProxyFork logs.
+This software creates HTML reports from UtaProxy logs.
 Run it with:
-`java -jar usaproxyreportgenerator.jar [options] <path-to-log.txt>`
+`java -jar utaproxyreportgenerator.jar [options] <path-to-log.txt>`
 You can specify multiple log files to have the generator create reports from each one.